akyengo-Jr/SQL_learning_projects/covid_EDA_SQL_project/README.md

 ## 📄 License

-MIT License - Free for educational and portfolio use
+MIT License - Free for educational use

----

-*"In God we trust, all others must bring data." - W. Edwards Deming*
-*This project transforms raw COVID data into actionable insights*
+This project is inspired through youtube tutorial by AlexTheAnalyst.
+[Here's the link] (https://www.youtube.com/watch?v=qfyynHBFOsM)
+Originally written with MSSQL.